Anna Leonowens: Marriage, Western Australia and widowhood

-Anna Leonowens – using her middle name of Harriett – tried to establish a school for young ladies.
-In March 1854, the infant Thomas died at the age of 13 months, and later that year, a daughter, Avis Annie, was born.
+Anna Leonowens, using her middle name of Harriett, tried to establish a school for young ladies.
+In March 1854, the infant Thomas died at the age of 13 months, and, later that year, a daughter, Avis Annie, was born.
 In 1855, Thomas Leonowens was appointed to Glasscott's former position with the commissariat at Lynton, and the family moved there.
 At Lynton, Anna Leonowens gave birth to a son, Louis.
 During late 1856, Thomas Leonowens also served briefly as magistrate's clerk under William Burges.
 Like Glasscott, Thomas clashed with Burges but survived until the Convict Depot was closed in 1857, and he was transferred to a more senior position with the Commissariat in Perth.

 The Leonowens family left Australia abruptly in April 1857, sailing to Singapore, and then moving to Penang, where Thomas found work as a hotel keeper.
 In or before the first week of May 1859, Thomas Leonowens died of "apoplexy" and was buried (7 May 1859) in the Protestant Cemetery in Penang.
 His death left Anna Leonowens an impoverished widow.
-Of their four children, two had died in infancy.
 She returned to Singapore, where she created a new identity as a Welsh-born lady and widow of a British army major.
-To support her surviving daughter Avis and son Louis, Leonowens again took up teaching and opened a school for the children of British officers in Singapore.
+To support her daughter Avis and son Louis, Leonowens again took up teaching and opened a school for the children of British officers in Singapore.
 While the enterprise was not a financial success, it established her reputation as an educator.